Sal De Riso’s Castagnole.

 Also add the butter, limoncello, and milk 30 SecVel 5.

-Add the mixed powders 4 minutesDough setting.
+Add the mixed powders 4 minutesSpiga.

-The dough is now ready; wrap it in plastic wrap and let it rest in the fridge for an hour.
+The dough is now ready.
+Wrap it in plastic wrap and let it rest in the fridge for an hour.

 Place them on a lightly floured cloth as you go.

-FOLLOW ME ON INSTAGRAM BY CLICKING HERE
+CLICKING HERE YOU CAN FOLLOW ME ON INSTAGRAM

-FOLLOW ME ON PINTEREST BY CLICKING HERE
+CLICKING HERE YOU CAN FOLLOW ME ON PINTEREST